VenturaNotes/Knowledge/Computer Science/Data Structures/Margaret M. Fleck/(Home Page) Building Blocks for Theoretical Computer Science by Margaret M. Fleck.md

 		- Shifts the curve up and down without changing shape
 			- ![[Screenshot 2023-08-09 at 5.06.08 AM.png]]
 			- In many computer science analysis, we don't care about [[constant multipliers]].
 Since base changes multiply by a constant, this means we don't care what the base actually is.
-				- “Thus, authors often write log x and don’t specify the base.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=20&annotation=XVK9ICUE))
+				- “Thus, authors often write log x and don't specify the base.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=20&annotation=XVK9ICUE))
 ### (1.4) Some handy functions
 - “Suppose that k is any positive integer.
 Then k [[factorial]], written k!, is the product of all the positive integers up to and including k” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=20&annotation=ISGAY4V2))
 	- $k!=1*2*3*...*(k-1)*k$